ellysh/video-game-bots/ClickerBots/protection.md

 	endif
 endfunc
 ```
-Time spans between the `a` key pressing actions are measured here.
+Time spans between the "a" key pressing actions are measured here.
 We can use a **trigger action** term to name the analyzing key pressing actions.
 There are two global variables for storing a current state of the function's algorithm:

 | Name | Description |
 | -- | -- |